TYPO3 Content Blocks

 The TYPO3 Content Blocks provide an easy way to define and register content blocks (content elements) in TYPO3.

-A content block is a composer package of type typo3-contentblock, that ships everything it needs within itself.
-Each content block represents a CType.
+A content block is a package in a sub-direction of a extension (e.g. sitepackage), that ships everything it needs within itself.
+Each content block represents a CType, PageType or a RecordType.
 Its configuration is reduced and simplified via abstraction and convention.
 The registration API applies the facade pattern approach to generate TYPO3 specific configuration based on the editor interface definition of a content block.

 To ease the learning curve and enable TYPO3 newcomers, beginners, or frontend-only devs to create content blocks, the definition of the editing interface is done in YAML, which is a widespread configuration language and well known compared to TYPO3's exclusive TCA.
 Nevertheless, the field types match the TCA field types (refactored version for v12), and work with strong defaults, which reduces the configuration needed.